-Not only were they were small and easy to carry, they were also easy to load — and with no external reels involved, you could skip dealing with typical threading or alignment issues.
+Not only were they small and easy to carry, they were also easy to load — and with no external reels involved, you could skip dealing with typical threading or alignment issues.
+(They were a lot trimmer than 8-track tapes, too.)

 That said, the technology wasn’t perfect — they were prone to jams, distortion, and wear.
-Here is some classic advice from the ’70s to help consumers choose and take care of cassette tapes.
+Along with images showing lots of old tape brands, you’ll find some classic advice from the 70s, written to help consumers choose and take care of cassettes.

-Of course, we know now that no matter how well you stored the little things, very few cassette tapes from the ’70s and ’80s withstood the test of time.
+Of course, we know now that no matter how well you stored the little things, very few cassette tapes from back in the day withstood the test of time.

 In the greatest irony of all, this kind of portable magnetic media turned out to be far less durable than vinyl records — the technology they were supposedly replacing.